LLM-FE: Automated Feature Engineering for Tabular Data with LLMs as Evolutionary Optimizers: Approach

-To promote diverse feature discovery and avoid stagnation in local optima, \AlgName employs evolutionary multi-population memory management (Figure \ref{fig:main_illustration}(d)) to store feature discovery programs in a dedicated database.
-Then, it uses samples from this database to construct in-context examples for LLM, facilitating the generation of novel hypotheses.
+To promote diverse feature discovery and avoid stagnation in local optima, \AlgName employs evolutionary multi-population experience management (Figure \ref{fig:main_illustration}(d)) to store feature discovery programs in a dedicated database.
+Then, it uses samples from this database to construct in-context examples for LLM, facilitating the generation of novel features.
 This step consists of two components: (i)~multi-population memory to maintain a long-term memory buffer, and (ii)~sampling from this memory buffer to construct in-context example demonstrations.
-After evaluating the feature hypotheses in iteration $t$, we store the pair of hypotheses score ($\mathcal{T},s$) in the population buffer $\mathcal{P}_t$ to iteratively refine the search process.
-To effectively evolve a population of programs, we adopt a multi-population model inspired by the `island' model employed by \cite{cranmer2023interpretable, shojaee2024llm,romera2024mathematical}.
-The program population is divided into $m$ independent islands, each evolving separately and initialized with a copy of the user's initial example (see Figure \ref{fig:prompt_sample}(d)).
+After evaluating the feature transforms in iteration $t$, we store the pair of feature transforms and score ($\mathcal{T},s$) in the population buffer $\mathcal{P}_t$ to iteratively refine the search process.
+To effectively evolve a population of programs, we adopt a multi-population model inspired by the `island' model employed by \citet{cranmer2023interpretable, romera2024mathematical, shojaee2024llm}.
+The program population is divided into $m$ independent islands, each having access to the full original feature set but evolving separately and initialized with a copy of the user's initial example (see Figure \ref{fig:prompt_sample}(d)).
 This enables parallel exploration of the feature space, mitigating the risk of suboptimal solutions.
 At each iteration $t$, we select one of the $m$ islands and sample programs from the memory buffer to update the prompt with new in-context examples.
-The newly generated hypotheses samples $b$ are evaluated, and if their scores $s_j$ exceed the current best score, the hypotheses score pair ($\mathcal{T}_j,s_j$) is added to the same island from which the in-context examples were sampled.
-To preserve diversity and ensure that programs with different performance characteristics are maintained in the buffer, we cluster programs within islands based on their signature, which is defined by their scores.

-To build refinement prompts, we follow the sampling process from \cite{romera2024mathematical}, first sampling one of the $m$ available islands followed by sampling the $k$ programs from the selected island to create $k$-shot in-context examples for the LLM.
-Cluster selection prefers high-scoring programs and follows Boltzmann sampling \cite{de1992increased} with a score-based probability of choosing a cluster $i$: $P_i = \frac{exp(s_i/\tau_c)}{\sum_{i} exp(s_i/\tau_c)}$, where $s_i$ denotes the mean score of the $i$-th cluster and $\tau_c$ is the temperature parameter.
-The sampled feature transformation programs from the memory buffer are then included in the prompt as examples to guide LLM toward successful feature hypotheses.
-Refer to Appendix \ref{sec:llmfe_details} for more details.